Do your employees have the skills your organisation will need for the future of work?

 The conversation about the advance of emerging technologies—AI, ML and robotics—has shifted from technological advances taking away jobs to creating new ones for which many organisations are underprepared.

 Yet, while the pandemic may have widened the skills gap, it didn’t create it.
 LinkedIn found that the skill sets needed for jobs have shifted by about 25% since 2015.
 By 2027, the research projects that number will hit 50%.

 SOURCE: The skillful corporation (McKinsey & Company)

 Add to that the interest in digital transformation, which is up 90 times since 2010.
-As companies across industries explore ways to digitize processes, systems and customer journeys, a lack of basic digital skills training puts organizations at risk of losing their competitive edge.
-Organizations may spend unnecessary time and money addressing inefficiencies without considering the root causes of the problem: skills gaps.
+As companies across industries explore ways to digitise processes, systems and customer journeys, a lack of basic digital skills training puts organisations at risk of losing their competitive edge.
+Organisations may spend unnecessary time and money addressing inefficiencies without considering the root causes of the problem: skills gaps.

 SOURCE: Google Trends

 Leaders have a lot to balance between keeping their businesses running and helping team members build new skills and broaden existing ones.